One Piece: Romance Dawn: Gamestop Limited Edition

-Namco Bandai Games America announced in November 2013 that One Piece: Romance Dawn will be getting a limited edition in the US and Canada at Gamestop, Club Namco and EB Canada.
-The limited edition consists of the game itself in a special holographic package.
-Namco Bandai have confirmed to produce 16800 limited edition versions of the game.
-Due to the limited nature of the release, One Piece: Romance Dawn is very difficult to find in retail stores.
+In November 2013, Namco Bandai Games America announced that One Piece: Romance Dawn would receive a limited edition release with a holographic packaging in the US and Canada at GameStop, Club Namco, and EB Canada.
+16,800 limited edition versions of the game were produced.
+Due to the limited nature of the release, One Piece: Romance Dawn is difficult to find in retail stores.